Havner/acc-steering-lock/README.md

 available steering lock.
 And the correct steering lock will be set by the plugin.

+WARNING: BMW M2 behaves wrongly when rotation in game is set to 0.
+Any other low value higher than 0 will do.
+E.g. 10.

 ## Confirmation that it works?

 Check SimHub logs: